openfootball/openfootball.github.io/questions.md

 A: That's the big plus using structured data.
 You can auto-calculate league standings using SQL queries and updates.
-Another big plus: Your standinga will be always up-to-date (just recalculate - if out-of-date).
+Another big plus: Your standings will be always up-to-date (just recalculate - if out-of-date).

 Note, you can use the built-in sportdb standing calculations.
 Still early and rough.
-For auto-calculating all league standings use in your build script, for example:
+For auto-calculating all league standings use, for example, in your build script:

 ~~~
 EventStanding.recalc!   # and for all groups
 GroupStanding.recalc!
 ~~~

-You can see the calc "engine" here [1](https://github.com/sportdb/sport.db.ruby/blob/master/lib/sportdb/calc.rb).
+You can see the calc "engine" code here [\[1\]](https://github.com/sportdb/sport.db.ruby/blob/master/lib/sportdb/calc.rb).
 The "engine" calculates:

 - `pos` (ranking e.g. 1st place, 2nd place etc.)